BrusselsTogether/website/pages/services/index.md

 - Collect donations and membership dues online (optional)
 - Fully transparent: everybody can see how much money you have and how you spend it, gives trust to the community to support you.
 - Allow anyone to get their expenses reimbursed
-- Easy to shut down or transfer to your own non profit association (ASBL/VZW)
+- Easy to shut down or transfer to your own non profit association (ASBL/VZW) if you ever create one in the future
 - Get free Google Ads to advertise your activities

 *\* Well, depending on how fast we can review your application to make sure you are legit.*